KaneOnPluto/Environmental-Divergence-Meter/README.md

 # Files Included

 - EDM.ino (esp32 code file)
-- App.js (React app for connection with the device)
+- App.js (React app for connection with the device, does not connect well yet, feature to be implemented)

 # Documentation